Motion To Reopen & Appeals

 • You never received the notice of the court hearing

-• You missed a court hearing and were ordered removed or deported
+• You missed a court hearing and were ordered removed or deported in absentia

 • You have new evidence that was not available when you were in removal proceedings